techidaily/site-games-able/source/_posts/conquer-virtual-realms-with-ease-streamlining-gameplay-of-popular-titles-in-steam-using-meta-quest-controllers.md

 ![meta store download steam link app](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2024/02/meta-store-download-steam-link-app.jpg)

- To get started, download the[official Meta Steam Link app](https://www.meta.com/en-us/experiences/5841245619310585/) .
+ To get started, download the [official Meta Steam Link app](https://www.meta.com/en-us/experiences/5841245619310585/) .
 You can also find this easily in your headset using the Meta store.
 You'll need to pair this with your desktop gaming machine, so open the app and click through to start scanning for a local machine running Steam.

  You'll see an error saying**Computer Not Found** if your computer isn't on the same network (or isn't turned on at all).